hackclub/scrapbook/README.md

 ## Scrappy, the Slack Bot

-Scrappy, our handy dandy [Slack bot](https://github.com/hackclub/scrappy), handles not only the automatic generation of things, but provides some features as well!
-These features are also documented if you send the message `/scrappy` in Slack.
+Scrappy, our handy dandy [Slack bot](https://github.com/hackclub/scrappy), not only handles the automatic generation of things, but provides some helpful commands as well.
+These commands are also documented in our Slack if you send the message `/scrappy` in any channel.

 - `/scrappy-togglestreaks`: toggles your streak count on/off in your status
 - `/scrappy-togglestreaks all`: opts out of streaks completely